Entrance Requirements

 Admission Decisions

-The selection of candidates for admission to Wheaton College is made by an Admissions Committee.
+The Enrollment Subcommittee under the Academic Policies Committee may grant an exception for a candidate who does not meet the academic standards for admission.
 Notification dates are listed in the application, or in the above section pertaining to your application type.
 For fall admission, all applicants with completed files should have received a decision letter by early April.

 Waiting List